A few weeks ago we published an article called These Are the Worst 13 Words to Use During Sales Calls, According to New Data.

 Weak, waffling language is not something you’ll see your “A-players” use often.

-They use crisp, decisive, strong language.
+They use crisp, decisive, persuasive word lists.

 “We can do that.”